ANDOR23/ANDOR23/README.md

 - 👋 Hi, I’m @ANDOR23
-- 👀 I’m interested in web develpment, specially in backend
+- 👀 I’m interested in web develpment, specially in backend.
-- 🌱 I’m currently learning how tu develop APIs on Python frameworks like Flask, and Laravel with PHP
+- 🌱 I’m currently learning how tu develop web apps using Rails on the backend and React on the frontend.
-- 💞️ I'm looking to collaborate on a startup that allows me increase my skills and helps me to grow professionally
+- 💞️ I'm looking to collaborate on a startup that allows me increase my skills and helps me to grow professionally.
 - 📫 How to reach me: Email: andres.orozco.rioss@gmail.com

 <!---